 Purpose to buy a Laptop

 As I am an engineering student, I needed a laptop for mostly programming in C, C++, C#, Java, PHP, etc. Other than this, I needed it for important PDF’s, notes of chapters and such study needs.
 Apart from studies, I needed a great laptop for Video Editing, Music Production (Mixing and Mastering) and sometimes gaming.
 As, for such work, a good laptop with good graphics and processor would be great and I found Lenovo Ideapad 520.
 This laptop is not even available on online shopping sites (except the Lenovo store) and in India, very few people knew about it.
-I searched for a laptop retailer at my city and went there.
+I searched for a laptop retailer in my city and went there.
 The retailer had laptops of different companies like HP, DELL, and ASUS.

-So, I inquired about Lenovo Ideapad 510 other similar laptops like HP, DELL, etc. He had real laptops for showing so he brought them in front of me and compared all of them, there was no hint of Lenovo Ideapad 520.
+So, I inquired about Lenovo Ideapad 510 other similar laptops like HP, DELL, etc. He had real laptops showing so he brought them in front of me and compared all of them, there was no hint of Lenovo Ideapad 520.
 Suddenly, the senior of the salesman came and suggested to buy Lenovo Ideapad 520.
-When I compared the specifications of this laptop to other laptops in similar price range, I found many great specifications in this laptop apart from others.
+When I compared the specifications of this laptop to other laptops in the similar price range, I found many great specifications in this laptop apart from others.

 What made me purchase this Laptop

 I was searching for a laptop with the specs like,